Is an Ivy League Degree Worth It? [2026 Guide to Salaries, ROI & Career Growth]

 Indian students paying international tuition do not get the in-state discount that makes US public universities so affordable for domestic students.
 The cost gap narrows significantly as a result — but does not disappear.

-FactorIvy LeagueTop Public Universities (UC Berkeley, Michigan, UT Austin)
+FactorIvy LeagueTop Public (UC Berkeley, Michigan, UT Austin)

 Financial Aid AvailableYes — meets 100% of need including internationalLimited — most public universities offer minimal international aid